nleroy917/nleroy917.github.io/data/cms/landing.md

 ## Bio

-My name is Nathan and I am a 2nd year PhD candidate at the [University of Virginia](https://engineering.virginia.edu/departments/biomedical-engineering).
+My name is Nathan and I am a 3rd year PhD candidate at the [University of Virginia](https://engineering.virginia.edu/departments/biomedical-engineering).
 Born and raised in Cincinnati, OH, I have a passion for science and technology that was nurtured from a young age.

 I studied biological engineering at [Purdue University](https://engineering.purdue.edu/ABE).
 At Purdue, I worked under Dr. Mathew Tantama to develop fluorescent protein-based sensors that can be used with live-cell microscopy to visualize and quantify cellular physiology.
 After graduation, I worked for the [Indiana Biosciences Research Institute](https://www.indianabiosciences.org/) as a research associate, where I helped engineer new antibodies for use in substance abuse research.

 Currently, I am a graduate student in [the lab of Dr. Nathan Sheffield](https://databio.org/).
 My research leverages techniques in natural language processing and interpretable machine learning to study gene regulation and single-cell epigenetic datasets.
-As a seasoned Python developer with a passion for web programming and development, I am always seeking new opportunities to challenge myself and expand my skills.
+As a seasoned developer with a passion for web programming and development, I am always seeking new opportunities to challenge myself and expand my skills. **I am particularly passionate about developing accessible and intuitive software for use in the broader scientific community.**

 When I'm not studying or coding, you can find me out on a run, hiking in the great outdoors, or capturing memories through photography.